 The Difference Between Macros and Functions

 Fundamentally, macros are a way of writing code that writes other code, which is known as metaprogramming.
 In Appendix C, we discuss the derive attribute, which generates an implementation of various traits for you.
-We’ve also used the println!
-And vec! macros throughout the book.
+We’ve also used the println! and vec! macros throughout the book.
 All of these macros expand to produce more code than the code you’ve written manually.

 Metaprogramming is useful for reducing the amount of code you have to write and maintain, which is also one of the roles of functions.
-However, macros have some additional powers that functions don’t have.
+However, macros have some additional powers that functions don’t.

 A function signature must declare the number and type of parameters the function has.
 Macros, on the other hand, can take a variable number of parameters: we can call println!("hello") with one argument or println!("hello {}", name) with two arguments.
 Also, macros are expanded before the compiler interprets the meaning of the code, so a macro can, for example, implement a trait on a given type.
 A function can’t, because it gets called at runtime and a trait needs to be implemented at compile time.